jadephilipoom/opentitan/doc/security/cryptolib/cryptolib_api.md

 ### Supported Modes

-OpenTitan uses the [OpenTitan Big Number Accelerator][otbn], an asymmetric cryptographic accelerator, to speed up the underlying ECC operations.
+OpenTitan uses the [OpenTitan Big Number Accelerator][otbn], to speed up the underlying ECC operations.
 Elliptic curves of the short Weierstrass form, Montgomery form, and twisted Edward form are supported.
 - For short Weierstrass form three predefined named curves are supported (NIST P-256, NIST P-384 and brainpool 256) along with support for user-defined generic curves.
 - For the Montgomery form, only X25519 is supported.
 - For twisted Edwards form only Ed25519 is supported.

-APIs are defined in the following section to support key generation, key agreement and signature schemes for Weierstrass curves and X25519/Ed25519.
+APIs are defined for key generation, key agreement and signature schemes for Weierstrass curves and X25519/Ed25519.

-The API for all ECC schemes supports [asynchronous](#synchronous-and-asynchronous-mode) operation.
+The ECC schemes offer support for [asynchronous](#synchronous-and-asynchronous-mode) mode of operation through dedicated [APIs](#ecc-asynchronous-api).

 Kindly refer to the links in the [reference](#reference) section for more information on ECC construction and curve types, NIST and brainpool named curves, key generation and agreement, ECDSA and EdDSA.

-### Synchronous (Blocking Mode) API
+### ECC Synchronous (Blocking Mode) API

 #### ECDSA

-For ECDSA, the cryptography library provides keypair generation, signing, and signature verification.
+For ECDSA, the cryptography library supports keypair generation, signing, and signature verification.

 {{#header-snippet sw/device/lib/crypto/include/ecc.h otcrypto_ecdsa_keygen }}
 {{#header-snippet sw/device/lib/crypto/include/ecc.h otcrypto_ecdsa_sign }}